-His research interests include the areas of effective use of information and communications technology (ICT) and digital technologies for learning in schools, understanding how children's thinking and reasoning develops, and how teachers can be supported in developing the quality of teaching and learning in their classrooms.
+His research interests include the use of evidence from research to support policy and practice decisions in education, the effective use of digital technologies for learning in schools, understanding how children's thinking and reasoning develops, and how teachers can be supported in developing the quality of teaching and learning in their classrooms.
 He has a particular interest in the educational philosophy of Pragmatism and the implications for teaching and learning, particularly relating to the use of research evidence to develop practice in schools.
-His recent projects have included being a member of the TLRP/TEL-funded SynergyNet [link to: https://www.dur.ac.uk/education/research/groups/?mode=project&id=555 ] research team, investigating the use of multi-touch tables in classroom learning and the development of research capacity through the ESRC Research Development Initiative in both Visual Methods and Meta-analysis.

-He is one of the authors of the Sutton Trust/EEF Teaching and Learning Toolkit [insert link to: http://educationendowmentfoundation.org.uk/toolkit/ ] and has given more than thirty keynote presentations and talks on using research evidence to support more effective spending in schools to policy and practitioner audiences based on this work.
-He has an interest in developing understanding of effective use of research evidence for policy and practice.
+He is the lead author of the Sutton Trust/EEF Teaching and Learning Toolkit and has an interest the use of meta-analysis in developing understanding of effective use of research evidence for policy and practice.

 The effectiveness of a CALL multimedia classroom on L2 learners' achievements, attitudes and the word solving strategies' frequencies and the perceptions of helpfulness, when compared with learners in traditional classrooms: A quasi-experimental study

-Steve Higgins 'Technology and learning: from the past to the future’ ‘The Future of Learning, Knowledge and Skills (TULOS) Programme Launch’ 5th February, 2014, Helsinki
+Steve Higgins 'Technology and learning: from the past to the future’ ‘The Future of Learning, Knowledge and Skills (TULOS) Programme Launch’, Helsinki, 5th February, 2014

 Steve Higgins ‘Technology trends for language teaching: looking back and to the future’ Learning and Teaching English in the Digital Age: Policy and Practice in Europe, British Council, Barcelona, 4th December, 2013